 How to Start a Journaling Practice: 5 Simple Steps for Starting (& Keeping) this Life-Changing Habit

 I've talked about journaling over and over on the podcast and blog.
 You probably already know that while I don't call it a cure-all, I do call it a life-changing habit for me!
 My anxieties, situational depressions, relationship or career struggles have a place to go to get sorted out when I journal each morning.
-Wanting to hold myself accountable to a daily habit in the beginning, is what inspired me to start the Intentional Ten Podcast (a ten-minute audio-guided journal), which evolved into this blog, my starter journal PDF, my social media Journal Challenges, and more!
+Wanting to hold myself accountable to a daily habit in the beginning, is what inspired me to start the Intentional Ten Podcast, which evolved into this blog, my starter journal PDF, my Journal Challenges, and more!

 If you want to a quick overview of how journaling has been so beneficial for me, check out my first blog post, The Benefits of Journaling and Gratitude Practice.
 But what next?
 You may be thinking, "Okay, it sounds like journaling could do wonders for my mindset or my anxiety, so how do I start, and more importantly, how do I keep it up?"
 Today I'm sharing five simple steps to help you develop, and keep, this habit.